vuejs/v2.vuejs.org/source/guide/directives.md

 You should use expressions wisely and avoid putting too much logic in your templates, especially statements with side effects (with the exception of event listener expressions).
 To discourage the overuse of logic inside templates, Vue.js inline expressions are limited to **one statement only**.
 For bindings that require more complicated operations, use [Computed Properties](/guide/computed.html) instead.

-<p class="tip">For security reasons, in inline expressions you can only access properties and methods present on the current context ViewModel and its parents.</p>
+<p class="tip">For security reasons, in inline expressions you can only access properties and methods present on the current context Vue instance and its parents.</p>

 ## Argument